 According to the Project Management Institute (PMI), project management is “the art of directing and coordinating human and material resources throughout the life of a project by using modern management techniques to achieve predetermined objectives of scope, cost, time, quality, and participating objectives.”
 You can extend PMI’s definition to construction project management, wherein a construction project manager uses the same model to achieve the same goal, only in a construction context.

-At its most fundamental level, construction project management handles the planning, coordination, and execution of a construction project, whether it’s agricultural, residential, commercial, institutional, industrial, heavy civil, or environmental.
+At its most fundamental level, construction project management handles the planning, coordination, and execution of a construction project, whether it’s agricultural, residential, commercial, institutional, heavy civil, environmental or industrial.
+For the best industry handling with bulk materials and applications you can use a Screw Conveyor applicable for many industries from conveying, collecting and blending.

 Construction project management typically includes complicated tasks that can shift wildly, depending on the work at hand, and it requires strong skills in communication, deep knowledge of the building process, and the ability to problem-solve.
-Construction project management is a complex field, requiring knowledge in many different areas like finance, mediation, law, business, and more.
+Construction project management is a complex field, requiring knowledge in many different areas like finance coming from companies like Dealstruck, mediation, law, business, and more.